ABOUT LARRIKIN PUPPETS

-Larrikin Puppets was WINNER of the 2015 BizCover NEIS Change Award, FINALIST in the 2017 What’s On 4 Kids Awards ‘Best Party Entertainment’ category, and FINALIST in the 2018 Moreton Bay Region Business Excellence & Innovation Awards ‘Best Marketing’ category.
+In 2015 Larrikin Puppets won the BizCover NEIS Change Award.
+They were FINALIST in the 2017 What’s On 4 Kids Awards ‘Best Party Entertainment’ category, and FINALIST in the 2018 Moreton Bay Region Business Excellence & Innovation Awards ‘Best Marketing’ category.

 FOUNDER & DIRECTOR; PRINCIPAL PUPPETEER

 Children’s entertainer Brett Hansen is the founder of and principal puppeteer at Larrikin Puppets.
 Brett won the 2015 BizCover NEIS Change Award for Larrikin Puppets at the Small Business Development Conference in Melbourne, after the growth of the business throughout its first three years.